saeeda12/C-plus-plus-Tutorial/(3)C++ Data Types and Naming Conventions.md

 ```
 Sources: http://www.cplusplus.com/reference/functional/hash/ and http://en.cppreference.com/w/cpp/utility/hash

 It is important to learn which data types can and cannot be manipulated together.
-For example, you cannot add a char type to an int: `x = '5' + 6;` because you have to define the variable, so if it is now `int x = '5' + 6;` it still cannot be even compiled because it throws the error that adding 'int' to a string does append to the string, and it gives the same error if I assign x to a char data type.
+For example, you cannot add a char type to an int: `x = '5' + 6;` because you *have* to define the variable, so if it is now `int x = '5' + 6;` it still cannot be even compiled because it throws the error that adding 'int' to a string does append to the string, and it gives the same error if I assign x to a char data type.
+This is a limitation in C++, but can be done in Java.

 ####How do type conversions work in C++?
 A type conversion is the process of converting a value from one data type to another.
 In **implicit/automatic type conversion, or coercion**, the compiler automatically transforms one fundamental data type into another.